-Application will expand as you type
+Application will expar and as you type

-Аррисацоп wi ıı expand as you туре

 Business

 Information

-Business or Consortium Name: Each business in a consortium must complete the first page of the for completing the primary page and the additional pages of the additional pages. ne application.
-The lea ad business in the consortium should be responsible
+Business or Consortium Name: ation.
+The lead business in the consortium should be responsible

+for completing the primary page and the

 FEIN:

+Addraga

 Address:

 City/State/Zip:

+On the of Norman

 Contact Name:

-Phone No:Fax No:
+Phone No: Fax No:

+' • or service)

-Explain the nature of your business (i.e. prod No. of Employees Company Wide: Is this a Historically Underutilized Business ( Has the business applied or received any full (HUB)?
+No. of Employees Compar •

+Is this a Historically Under

+Has the business applied or received any funding f from Missouri Works Training?

+Employment Penefite Cur rontly Offored

-Employment Benefits Currently Offered
+Employment Benefits Cur rently Offered

--

 Medical Insurance Vacation Prescriptions

-Life Insurance 401 K/Pensio n Plan Holidays
+Life Insurance 401 K/Pension Plan

 Dental Insurance Sick Days Profit Sharing

-☐ Vision Insurance ☐ Educational A ssistance Other:
+Vision Insurance Educational Assistar

-Describe other:
+Describe other: - !
+1

-D.::1.01.

-Project Costs Total Crant Amount Properties Φ.
+Project Costs

-Total Grant Amount Requested \$
+Total Grant Amount Requ ıested \$

-Number of Employees to be Trained Average Cost per Employee
+Number of Employees to

+Average Cost per Employee \$

 Project Start Date